Tow Truck Operator

 - the ability to operate a tow truck safely and tow vehicles without damaging them

-- basic mechanical skills to fix minor mechanical problems or be able to release the handbrake
+- basic mechanical skills to fix minor mechanical problems or release handbrakes

-If tow truck operators tow or recover heavy vehicles, they need to know about Transit New Zealand's overweight vehicle policy, Land Transport New Zealand's over-dimension vehicle policy, and the permits used by these authorities.
+If tow truck operators tow heavy vehicles, they need to know about the New Zealand Transport Agency's overweight and over-dimension vehicle policies and permits.

 Tow truck operators:

-- usually work in shifts, including nights or weekends, and are not permitted to work for more than 13 hours in one day or 70 hours in one week
+- usually do shift work, including nights or weekends, and are not allowed to work for more than 13 hours in one day or 70 hours in one week

 - work from their truck and depot, and outside on roadsides and in parking lots